 Don’t feel like you have to forgo your blonde instincts entirely!
 We love the way this hint of platinum catches the sun.

-Fresh hair color and curls are a match made in salon heaven.
+A fresh light brown hue and curls are a match made in salon heaven.

 Show off your light brown hair color with a beachy, effortless wave.